 - Kratos in Tales of Symphonia is supposed to be a powerful, experienced mercenary, adept at both blade and magic, but when he joins he's only a level or so higher than the rest of the party (which at that point consists of only random schoolchildren) and knows only a handful of weak techniques.
 (Of course, there is a spoilerrific reason for this.)
 Later in the game he is replaced by another character, Zelos.
 Despite being a pampered noble, Zelos is effectively Kratos in combat: they have the exact same skills, weapon proficiencies and combat role, with only a few minor differences in stats (Zelos' are lower) and attack style (Zelos is better at using certain attacks).
 Oddly enough, when you have to fight them, even if they just left your party in the previous cutscene, they're suddenly tough enough to match the entire party all over again... but, of course, they're using their Angelic powers during those fights.

-- Jade from Tales Of The Abyss is advertised as one of the most powerful and feared sorcerers in the world, but is hit by a bad guy's special ability early in the game which causes him to lose access to all but his most basic spells.
+- Jade from Tales of the Abyss is advertised as one of the most powerful and feared sorcerers in the world, but is hit by a bad guy's special item early in the game which causes him to lose access to all but his most basic spells.
 He spends the rest of the game gradually breaking the seals on his magic, which by a crazy coincidence happens at more or less the same rate as the other, less-experienced characters are learning new skills.
 Crazier still, after he remembers all his old abilities and regains his old stats, he keeps gaining new ones at the same rate.

 - It should at least be noted that he joins your party for a short while before this, and he's a good 40 levels higher than your party by that point (assuming the player isn't grinding).
 He drops to around the same level as you when his artes are sealed.

 - The Fire Emblem series of tactical RPGs has more instances of this than can be conveniently listed.
 The reason is primarily a result of the games' mechanics — since death is permanent in this series, late recruits exist only to give the careless and the inexperienced a fighting chance in the later levels.
 As a result, the experienced knights, powerful generals and legendary warriors of the world (who come later in the game) are almost invariably weaker than the rank novices, random mercenaries, and inexperienced students (who join early) raised to the same level.
 Almost without exception, a character who starts out at level 5 and is raised to level 15 will be far stronger than a character who starts at level 15, even if the character who starts at level 15 is renowned for his peerless strength and skill.
 (The only exceptions are Game Breaker units who join on the final chapter of most games.)
-Too many specific examples to list, but a few are Cecilia, Dayan, Juno, and Niime from FE6; Vaida, Karel, Karla, Renault, and Marcus from FE7; Innes and Duessel from FE8; and Elincia's retainers from FE9.
+Too many specific examples to list, but a few are Cecilia, Dayan, Juno, and Niime from FE6; Karel, Karla, Renault from FE7; Innes from FE8; and Elincia's retainers from FE9.
 There's actually a bit of Fridge Brilliance regarding them, as you'll read.

 - Karel in particular since in Fire Emblem 7, he is referred to as the "Sword Demon" and his supports with Dart and Karla show how skilled he was, yet a well-leveled Lyndis or Guy can outclass him.
 In Fire Emblem 6 though, he has actually grown far more but can still be outclassed by Rutger or Fir if leveled correctly.